A woman resting after training

-Poor posture could be the reason why your back hurts, so sit up straight and read on to find out why and how to improve your posture.
+Poor posture could be the reason why your back hurts, so sit up straight and read on to find out why posture matters and how to improve it.

 What do we mean by posture?